 No extension of lockdown in Bengaluru urban, rural districts, confirms K'taka CM's office

-Bengaluru, July 20: Amid speculation of another lockdown in Bengaluru to contain the surge of COVID-19 cases, Karnataka chief minister office said that there won't be any extension of lockdown in Bengaluru Urban & Rural districts.
+Bengaluru, July 20: Amid speculation of another lockdown in Bengaluru to contain the surge of COVID-19 cases, Karnataka Chief Minister's office said that there won't be any extension of lockdown in Bengaluru Urban and Rural districts.

 ''There won't be any extension of lockdown in Bengaluru Urban & Rural districts, CM Yediyurappa confirmed after a marathon meeting with task force officials & with Cabinet colleagues.
 There would be minute to minute monitoring at ward level in Bengaluru,'' Karnataka Chief Minister's Office said.